 6 Best Places to Visit in California

-If you are planning a trip to California you might like to check recommendations for the top places to visit by our featured travel writer Hayley Bateman.
+To help you plan the ultimate trip to California check recommendations for the top places to visit by our featured travel writer Hayley Bateman.

-Having just watched American drama series The OC for about the fourth time, the state of California has had a certain prominence recently.
+I loved American drama series The OC and the state of California has had a certain prominence.
 The series is set in the coastal town of Newport Beach in Orange County, and focuses on the lives of the rich families who form the community.

-Although The OC is fictional, the places and locations the characters inhabit are real, and this inspired a list of things I’d recommend doing in California.
+Although The OC is fictional, the places and locations the characters inhabit are real, and this inspired my list of things I’d recommend doing in California.

 1. Los Angeles